File References

 # docker build xxx

-from another keystore repository, but the pipeline triggerer does not have read access to this file.
+# docker push xxxThe pipeline references secret.yml from another repository, but the trigger does not have read access to this file.

 Plugin Task Parameter Reference